rfhb/ctrdata/README.md

 - Add records from another register (CTGOV) into the same collection

-Both the current and classic CTGOV website are supported by `ctrdata` since 2023-08-05:

-The new website and API introduced in July 2023 (<https://www.clinicaltrials.gov/>) is identified in `ctrdata` as `CTGOV2`.
+The new website and API introduced in July 2023 (<https://www.clinicaltrials.gov/>) is supported by `ctrdata` since mid-2023 and identified in `ctrdata` as `CTGOV2`.

-The website and API which is now called “classic” (<https://classic.clinicaltrials.gov/>) is identified in `ctrdata` as `CTGOV`, and this is backwards-compatible with queries that were previously retrieved with `ctrdata`.
-As long as the classic website is available, `ctrdata` should work (it does not use the classic API, announced to be retired in June 2024; it is unclear if and when the classic website is retired).

-Both use the same trial identifier (e.g., NCT01234567) for the same trial.
-As a consequence, queries for the same trial retrieved using `CTGOV` or `CTGOV2` overwrite any previous record for that trial, whether loaded from `CTGOV` or `CTGOV2`.
-Thus, only a single version (the last retrieved) will be in the collection in the user’s database.
+On 2024-06-25, `CTGOV` has retired the classic website and API used by `ctrdata` since 2015.
+To support users, `ctrdata` however automatically translates and redirects queries to the current website.
+This helps with automatically updating previously loaded queries (`ctrLoadQueryIntoDb(querytoupdate = <n>)`), manually migrating queries and reproducible work on clinical trials information.
+This new functionality in `ctrdata` translates a user’s search query URL from the classic website into a query for the current `CTGOV` website, for all search parameters.
+Going forward, users are recommended to change to use `CTGOV2` queries.

-Important differences exist between field names and contents of information retrieved using `CTGOV` or `CTGOV2`; see the [XML schema for study records in `CTGOV`](https://web.archive.org/web/20240229211431/https://classic.clinicaltrials.gov/html/api/downloads/FullStudiesResponse.xsd) and the [REST API for `CTGOV2`](https://clinicaltrials.gov/data-api/api#extapi).
+As regards study data, important differences exist between field names and contents of information retrieved using `CTGOV` or `CTGOV2`; see the [XML schema for study records in `CTGOV`](https://web.archive.org/web/20240229211431/https://classic.clinicaltrials.gov/html/api/downloads/FullStudiesResponse.xsd) and the [REST API for `CTGOV2`](https://clinicaltrials.gov/data-api/api#extapi).
 For more details, call `help("ctrdata-registers")`.
-This is one of the reasons why `ctrdata` handles the situation as if these were two different registers.
+This is one of the reasons why `ctrdata` handles the situation as if these were two different registers and will continue to identify the current API as `register = "CTGOV2"`, to support the analysis stage.

+Note that loading trials with `ctrdata` overwrites the previous record with `CTGOV2` data, whether the previous record was retrieved using `CTGOV` or `CTGOV` queries.

 - Search used in this example:
   <https://www.clinicaltrials.gov/search?cond=Neuroblastoma&aggFilters=ages:child,results:with,studyType:int>